jyjh/blog/content/posts/wgmy24/index.md

 ---

 I played Wargames.MY with NUS Greyhats at the tail end of 2024.
-I mainly did blockchain challenges, and we managed to finish first!
 Here are my writeups for the challenges I did.

-{{< figure src="/posts/wgmy24/wargamesmy2024scoreboard.png">}}
 <!--more-->